-The big question is, how do you send a link over text?
+The big question is, how do you send a link in a text?
 There’s just one easy step to follow.
 To include a link in any text message, just type or paste the full URL into your text.

-Most messaging platforms will automatically turn the URL into a link that allows contacts to click and access the linked page.
+Most messaging platforms automatically turn the URL into a link allowing contacts to click and access the linked page.

 You can also use a URL shortener to reduce the length of the URL you include in your message.

 For SimpleTexting users, including short URL links in your texts is as easy as copying and pasting your link, then pressing the paperclip icon at the top of the message box.